 Drive-over fenders allow you to drive over the fenders on the trailer as well as integrate them with the width of the trailer so you CAN have more width up front, up to 98-102” (hammerhead design) and in the rear or just have more width to drive over and “cheat” side to side for wider vehicles – hammerhead options and wider trailers cost extra.
 Unfortunately, no manufacturers make these drive over fenders so they are all custom.
 These fenders allow the trailer to still sit low rather than going to a deckover trailer design where the axle is on top of the leaf springs rather than below them.
 We also offer a sort of half – drive over fender when you only need around a 90” hammerhead and not the full 98-102.

 Bi-fold gates are a great way to get the benefit of a smaller gate without having a dovetail on your trailer.
 The entire gate length is 4′ but folds into two 2′ sections that can both be removed from the trailer.
-Bi-fold gates cost $240.
-On tandem trailers (or 6k SA) they come with heavy duty latches to hold the extra weight.

 If the trailer extensions aren’t your cup of tea, another options is the lay flat gate.
 The gate can be made to lay flat forward for hauling longer pieces of metal or wood on your trailer off the back end.
-This option comes with heavy duty latch pins for $120.
+This option comes with heavy duty latch pins for $200.